-In some areas, passive housing isn’t as popular or useful because of not needing to keep heat in quite as much.
-But, places such as Germany or the north-central United States such as Minnesota, this technology can save you a fortune.
+In some areas, passive housing isn’t as popular or useful because of not need to keep heat in quite as much.
+But, in places such as Germany or the north-central United States such as Minnesota, this technology can save you a fortune.

 We’re Excited About Passive Housing